-Reading a culture’s architecture reveals a huge amount about that culture.
+Reading a culture’s Contemporary architecture reveals a huge amount about that culture.
 So what do our buildings say about us?

 Wellington architect Gerald Parsonson muses on the evolution of New Zealand architectural styles from north to south.